 I read a comment on social media the other day, and I strongly believe it is true.
 “You don’t leave a job; you leave a toxic culture”.
 Employees make a company flourish and grow.
 If the staff is unhappy, overworked or bullied they won’t be able to reach their full potential, and that will hurt the company and will hurt them.

-A good company culture, where employees feel empowered to give ideas, feeling they belong and their contribute is valued, will make them feel good and more productive.
+A good company culture, where employees feel empowered to give ideas, feeling they belong and their contribution is valued, will make them feel good and more productive.

 If a person is not respected in their workplace, if they are bullied, undermined, questioned and constantly under unnecessary and unreasonable pressure, they won’t be able to do it 100%.
 It is bad for the company as it does not meet its targets; it is bad for the abused staff who start having stress and sometimes mental issues because of that toxic workplace; and for the economy, since the lack of productivity and healthcare costs are very high.